FindMySchool LogoFindMySchool

 Thomas Telford represents educational excellence through alternative delivery.
 Results, inspection grades, and university destinations validate the model.
 The school's three-decade history provides evidence of sustainability, not passing trend.
 It merits serious consideration from families whose values align with academic ambition and professional preparation.

 Yes.
 The school achieved an overall Good rating from Ofsted in December 2022, with Outstanding grades for quality of education, behaviour and attitudes, personal development, and sixth form provision.
-The school ranks in the top 25% for GCSE results (630th in England, FindMySchool ranking) and the top 30% for sixth form outcomes (687th ).
-In 2024, 85% of leavers secured places at their first choice universities, with strong progression to Russell Group institutions including Cambridge.
+The school ranks 891st out of 3,895 for GCSE academic performance and 520th out of 2,549 for A-level academic performance, with local first-place rankings in Telford for both secondary and sixth form results.
 The combination of consistent strong results, positive inspection findings, and three decades of sustained achievement confirms that Thomas Telford delivers high-quality education.

 Thomas Telford operates a longer school day providing 32 hours of formal lesson time compared to the England average of 23.5 hours.
 Formal academic teaching runs from morning registration until 3:15pm.
 Session 3, the voluntary afternoon session, provides enrichment, sport, music, drama, and academic support activities, running until late afternoon.
 Students typically participate in Session 3 between one and five days weekly, with most engaging at least once per week.
 The longer structure enables teachers to dedicate a full day weekly to lesson preparation and marking, improving feedback quality.
 Students benefit from ten detailed progress reports annually rather than two, providing regular communication of achievement and areas for development.

-In 2024, 85% of leavers progressed to Russell Group universities.
-Beyond Oxbridge, strong pathways exist to Edinburgh, Durham, Bristol, Imperial College, Warwick, and other leading research institutions.
-The school secured 1 Cambridge place and 0 Oxford places in the measurement period, with 14 students submitting Oxbridge applications.
+Leavers progress to Russell Group universities and other leading research institutions.
+Beyond Oxbridge, strong pathways exist to Edinburgh, Durham, Bristol, Imperial College, Warwick, and other leading universities.
 The careers programme involves four full-time dedicated staff providing one-to-one guidance, university visits, and summer school placements.
-The comprehensive preparation for higher education application, combined with strong academic outcomes, positions students well for entry to competitive courses at leading universities.
+The comprehensive preparation for higher education application, combined with strong academic outcomes, positions students well for entry to competitive courses.

 Thomas Telford offers extensive sports provision.
 More than 200 students compete at district, regional, and national levels in football, hockey, golf, rugby, cricket, badminton, tennis, and other sports.
 The school operates a fitness centre with modern equipment.
 Annual national competitions include football finals.
 Beyond sport, Session 3 provides drama and music performance opportunities, with three dedicated venues hosting productions.
 STEM clubs focus on technology and innovation.
 Academic societies, debate forums, and creative writing groups serve additional interests.
 The Duke of Edinburgh Award scheme operates at Bronze level.
 The breadth of activity reflects the school's commitment to developing well-rounded students alongside academic achievement.